-The WPCP operates an on-site laboratory that analyzes samples for monitoring treatment process and permit compliance, industrial pretreatment samples collected from industrial facilities that discharge to the sanitary sewer system, and City drinking water samples to monitor for compliance with drinking water regulatory standards.
-A list of the Laboratory's approved analyses and the current environmental certification, which is interim pending an annual audit that has been delayed due to the COVID pandemic, is included in Attachment B.
+The WPCP operates an on-site laboratory that analyzes samples for monitoring treatment process performance and permit compliance, industrial pretreatment samples collected from industrial facilities that discharge to the sanitary sewer system, and City drinking water samples to monitor for compliance with drinking water regulatory standards.
+A list of the Laboratory's approved analyses and the current environmental certification is included in Attachment B. The laboratory is preparing to transition to the Environmental Laboratory Accreditation Program's (ELAP) newly adopted 2016 TNI standard by the required date of December 31, 2023.

-The laboratory utilizes a Laboratory Information Management System (LIMS) to effectively manage data from different analysis/instruments and generate lab reports.
-LIMS has greatly improved data entry efficiency and integrity through its automation features.
-As part of the WPCP rebuild effort, design of the Cleanwater Center, which includes new Administration, Laboratory, and Maintenance facilities within one building, continued during the 2020 reporting period (Chapter IV, Section 5.0).
-Construction of the Cleanwater Center has been deferred to prioritize the Condition Assessment and Existing Plant Rehabilitation Project.
+The laboratory utilizes a Laboratory Information Management System (LIMS) to effectively manage data from different analyses and instruments and generate lab reports.
+As part of the WPCP rebuild effort, design of the Cleanwater Center, which includes a new Administration, Laboratory, and Maintenance facilities within one building, is 90% complete (Chapter IV, Section 5.0).
+Construction of the Cleanwater Center has been deferred to prioritize the Condition Assessment and Existing Plant Rehabilitation Project as well as the Secondary Treatment and Dewatering Facilities Project.